oroinc/documentation/user_guide_sales_tools/b2b_sales/leads.rst

 .. image:: ../../img/leads_2.0/share_lead.png
+   :alt: Sharing settings

 -  **Disqualify action:** Disqualify a lead.

    .. note:: You can disqualify a lead in three ways:

               1. By clicking on red :guilabel:`Disqualify` button on the lead record page.